Taubman Centers - Consensus Indicates Potential 14.1% Upside

-Taubman Centers found using ticker (TCO) have now 9 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 99 and 20 calculating the average target price we see 42.
-Now with the previous closing price of 36.82 this would imply there is a potential upside of 14.1%.
-There is a 50 day moving average of 34.52 and the 200 moving average now moves to 37.69.
-The company has a market capitalisation of $2,247m.
-Company Website: http://www.taubman.com
+Taubman Centers with ticker code (TCO) have now 9 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 99 and 20 calculating the mean target price we have 42.
+Given that the stocks previous close was at 36.82 this would imply there is a potential upside of 14.1%.
+The 50 day MA is 34.52 while the 200 day moving average is 37.69.
+The market capitalisation for the company is $2,247m.
+You can visit the company’s website by visiting: http://www.taubman.com

 Taubman Centers is an S&P MidCap 400 Real Estate Investment Trust engaged in the ownership, management and/or leasing of 26 regional, super-regional and outlet shopping centers in the U.S. and Asia.
 Taubman’s U.S.-owned properties are the most productive in the publicly held U.S. regional mall industry.
 Founded in 1950, Taubman is headquartered in Bloomfield Hills, Mich.
 Taubman Asia, founded in 2005, is headquartered in Hong Kong.